samdejong86/Keithley-2220-30-1-Control/README.md

       -l LINE, --line LINE  A single command to send to the device -u VENDOR_ID PRODUCT_ID, --usb VENDOR_ID PRODUCT_ID
                             USB vendor and product IDs
+      -m FILE, --monitor FILE
+                            Measure voltage, current, and power on all channels at 1Hz, writing to FILE